William Hill Iowa Sportsbook Launch

 The William Hill app was available and operating for Android devices at the launch and a version that operates on iOS will be available soon, according to a William Hill spokesperson.

 Judging by the enthusiasm – and patience – shown by those waiting in line at Prairie Meadows on Thursday, it’s sure to be popular.
-The New Jersey William Hill app has already proved to be a massive hit with players living in and visiting the state.
+The William Hill app has already proved to be a massive hit with players living in and visiting the state.